marcvaneijk/marcvaneijk.old/_posts/2016-02-10-masguidelinesjson.md

 GitHub will automatically render and display the content of the README file.
 Just scroll to the bottom of the page.

 The README.md contains information the following topics.

-•What repository?
+- What repository?
-•Contribution Guide
+- Contribution Guide
-•Azure Resource Manager limitations in Microsoft Azure Stack Technical Preview •API Versions for Resource Providers
+- Azure Resource Manager limitations in Microsoft Azure Stack Technical Preview
+- API Versions for Resource Providers
-•Guidelines for Microsoft Azure Stack deployment templates (with samples)
+- Guidelines for Microsoft Azure Stack deployment templates (with samples)

 Besides the README.md file I also added a sample README.md that you can use as a reference for your own deployment template.
 The link is mentioned in the README.md file but you can also access is directly.